ocasiob15/cop4331c_group15_project/README.md

 installing pip | https://pip.pypa.io/en/stable/installing

-pip can then be used to install django
+pip can then be used to install Flask

 ### Git
 version control will be performed with git.
 Make sure you either have git, or a git client (tortoisegit or something) using windows.
 If you have only heard of git, here's a link on getting started.